-Burdekin Shire Council will be accepting a range of agricultural plastics at no cost when delivered to the Home Hill Transfer Station.
+Burdekin Shire Council accepts a range of agricultural plastics at no cost when delivered to the Home Hill Transfer Station.

-AMDETT Services and Plastic Recycling will be collecting the plastics for recycling.
+AMDETT Services and Plastic Recycling collects the plastics for recycling.

 What products are the plastics turned into?